 Definition of Spinal Disc Herniation

-A spinal disc protrusion is a bulging disc while the annulus fibrosus remains intact.
+A spinal disc protrusion is a bulging disc with intact annulus fibrosus.

-A spinal disc herniation (also known as slipped disc), however, is the condition in which the annulus fibrosus is perforated and the nucleus pulposus is expelled through the area of perforation.
-The posterior longitudinal ligament of the spine (lig. longitudinale posterius) may in this case be intact or perforated.
+However, spinal disc herniation (also known as slipped disc) is characterized by the perforation of the annulus fibrosus and expulsion of the nucleus pulposus through the area of perforation.
+The posterior longitudinal ligament of the spine (lig. longitudinale posterius) may be intact or perforated in such cases.

-Disc sequestration is the condition that is marked by a perforated posterior longitudinal ligament with torn pieces of the nucleus pulposus in the spinal canal.
+Disc sequestration is marked by a perforated posterior longitudinal ligament with fragments of nucleus pulposus in the spinal canal.

-Symptoms caused by spinal disc problems are varied.
-It serves to mention the clinical terms lumbago (also called lumbalgia) and lumboischialgia as well as cervicobrachialgia.
-It is important to know that these terms describe symptoms without etiologic specificity.
+Symptoms caused by spinal disc abnormalities are varied and may include lumbago (also called lumbalgia) and lumboischialgia as well as cervicobrachialgia.

-Lumbago is described as acute or chronic, non-radiating pain in the lumbar spinal region.
-Colloquially, this is simply known as “low back pain“.
+Lumbago (‘low back pain’) is described as acute or chronic, non-radiating pain in the lumbar spinal region.

-Lumboischialgia or cervicobrachialgia presents with pain in the lumbar and cervical spinal region, respectively, which also radiates pain to the extremities.
-The segmentally radiating pain is caused by irritation of the nerve root.
+Lumboischialgia or cervicobrachialgia is associated with pain in the lumbar and cervical spine, respectively, which radiates to the extremities.
+The segmental radiation of pain is caused by irritation of the nerve root.

-Radicular syndrome (also nerve root compression, radiculopathy) describes the collection of symptoms that are caused by a compression or mechanical irritation of a spinal nerve root which can for example include the segmentally radiating pain which is seen in lumboischialgia and cervicobrachialgia.
+Radicular syndrome (also known as nerve root compression or radiculopathy) describes the collection of symptoms that are triggered by compression or mechanical irritation of a spinal nerve root, which may include segmentally radiating pain seen in lumboischialgia and cervicobrachialgia.

 Epidemiology of Spinal Disc Herniation

-Low back pain (lumbago), which has a point prevalence of 37 % and a lifetime prevalence of 87 %, is the most important pain syndrome right behind headache.
+Low back pain (lumbago), which has a point prevalence of 37% and a lifetime prevalence of 87%, is the most important pain syndrome immediately following headache.

-Pain in the cervical spinal region with radiating pain to arms and shoulders (cervicobrachialgia) is a common problem as well.
+Pain in the cervical spine radiating to arms and shoulders (cervicobrachialgia) is another common concern.

 Degenerative disc disease is a common cause of vertebral pain syndromes.
-Most commonly affected is the lumbar spinal region (about 2/3 of cases), second most common is the cervical spinal area.
+The lumbar spinal region is most commonly affected (about 2/3 of all cases), followed by the cervical spine.
 Thoracic spinal disc herniation is quite rare.

-Spinal disc herniation most commonly affects people between their 20th and 65th year of life with a maximum occurrence between their 45th and 55th year of life.
-Men are affected more commonly.
+Spinal disc herniation most commonly affects individuals aged 20–65 years with a maximum prevalence between ages 45 and 55 years.
+Men are affected more than women.